fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 execute(function (x, y) { return x * y }, 3, 5) // 15
 ```

+> Check [this](https://fsharpforfunandprofit.com/posts/currying/) for more information on function currying in F# (and other functional languages).

 ## Call Fable source code from a JS file

 Webpack makes it very easy to include files in different programming languages in your project by using loaders.
 Because in a Fable project we assume you're already using the [fable-loader](https://www.npmjs.com/package/fable-loader), if you have a file like the following: